 1. Your personal information is important to us

 The RACGP recognises your privacy is very important to you and that you have rights to control your personal information.
-Providing personal information is an act of trust and the we take that seriously.
+Providing personal information is an act of trust and we take that seriously.
 We are committed to protecting your personal information.

-2. Privacy Statement
+2. Privacy statement

-Personal Information means information or opinions about a person from which that person is reasonably identifiable.
+Personal information means information or opinions about a person from which that person is reasonably identifiable.
 Personal information includes sensitive information.

 4. Collecting your personal information

 The RACGP may collect personal information as reasonably necessary for one or more of its functions.
 We will only collect personal information by lawful and fair means and primarily directly from you (for example, through our interaction with you or your use of our website).

 As a non-profit organisation, we may collect members’ information for activities that further our charitable purposes, where the information relates to that purpose.